Buyaki01/pearls-makeup/README.md

 # pearls-makeup

-> Working with data from the (Makeup API)[http://makeup-api.herokuapp.com/api/v1/products.json].
+> Working with data from the [Makeup API](http://makeup-api.herokuapp.com/api/v1/products.json).
 Build a web application that has information about the products available for makeup brands that are stated in the homepage.

 ## Built With